mccosby2020/datasciencecoursera/README.md

 # datasciencecoursera
-This repository store course work from the data science classe from coursera
+This repository stores course work from the data science class from coursera